-Administrative Review

-The College reserves the right to conduct an Administrative Review on a case-by-case basis, when a student fails to meet the requirements of Probation.
-If a significant one-time unanticipated life changing event occurs while on Probation causing the student to withdraw from classes during a probationary semester.
+Administrative Review - The college reserves the right to conduct an Administrative Review on a case-by-case basis when a student fails to meet the requirements of Probation if there was a significant onetime unanticipated life-changing event while on Probation causing the student to withdraw from classes during a probationary semester.
 Request for an Administrative Review should be sent to the Financial Aid Office.